cardano-foundation/docs-cardano-org/index.rst

    Learn About Marlowe <marlowe/marlowe-explainer.md>
    What is the Marlowe Playground? <marlowe/marlowe-playground.md>
-   Getting Started with the Marlowe Playground <marlowe/marlowe-get-started.md>
+   Getting started with the Marlowe Playground <marlowe/marlowe-get-started.md>
-   Marlowe Language Guide <marlowe/marlowe-lang-guide.md>
+   Marlowe language guide <marlowe/marlowe-lang-guide.md>
    Writing Marlowe with Blockly <marlowe/get-started-blockly.md>
-   Using the Haskell Editor <marlowe/get-started-haskell.md>
+   Using the Haskell editor <marlowe/get-started-haskell.md>
-   Using the JavaScript Editor <marlowe/get-started-js.md>
+   Using the JavaScript editor <marlowe/get-started-js.md>

 .. toctree::